Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 This mic can help you achieve a "live performance" sound in your home recording studio.

-If you are hesitant to take the plunge into the $100 microphone world, have no fear.
+If you decide that it is for you after all but you are hesitant to take the plunge into the $100 microphone world, have no fear.

 You can't go wrong with either of the 2 mics shown above.